Eliana La Ferrara

-Eliana La Ferrara is an Italian economist and Professor of Public Policy at Harvard University's Kennedy School of Government.
+Eliana La Ferrara (born 1968) is an Italian economist and Professor of Public Policy at Harvard University's Kennedy School of Government.
 Before receiving tenure at Harvard in 2022, she held the Fondazione Romeo ed Enrica Invernizzi Chair in Development Economics at Bocconi University, where she also acted as Scientific Director of the Laboratory for Effective Anti-poverty Programs (LEAP).
 Previously, she was also the president of the Bureau for Research and Economic Analysis of Development (BREAD) as well as the president of the European Economic Association.
 In terms of research, her fields of interest include development economics, political economy, and public economics.

 Early life and education

-La Ferrara earned Laurea in economics and social sciences as well as a research doctorate in economics from Bocconi University in 1993 and 1997, respectively.
+La Ferrara was born in Mistretta in 1968.
+She earned a Laurea in economics and social sciences as well as a research doctorate in economics from Bocconi University in 1993 and 1997, respectively.
 Thereafter, she also earned a PhD from Harvard University in 1999.

 Career

 Since 1998, La Ferrara has mostly worked at Bocconi University, where she currently holds the Fondazone Romeo ed Enrica Invernizzi Chair in Development Economics and acts as Scientific Director of the Laboratory for Effective Anti-Poverty Policies.
 Additionally, she has held various visiting appointments at the University of Namur (2006), the University of Oslo (2012,2013), and MIT (2012–13), and was the BP Centennial Professor at the London School of Economics in 2017–18.

 In terms of professional affiliations, La Ferrara is the director of the Scientific Director of the Laboratory for Effective AntiPoverty Policies (LEAP).
 From 2016 to 2019 she was the president of the Bureau for Research and Economic Analysis of Development (BREAD).
 In 2018 she was president of the European Economic Association (EEA).
 She is also a member of the executive committee of the European Development Research Network (EUDN), and a co-director of the State research programme at the International Growth Centre (IGC).
 Furthermore, she is also affiliated with the Innocenzo Gasparini Institute for Economic Research (IGIER), CPER, the Econometric Society, and the Abdul Latif Jameel Poverty Action Lab (J-PAL) at MIT.
 In 2021, she was appointed to the World Bank–International Monetary Fund High-Level Advisory Group (HLAG) on Sustainable and Inclusive Recovery and Growth, co-chaired by Mari Pangestu, Ceyla Pazarbasioglu, and Nicholas Stern.

 In addition, La Ferrara performs editorial duties at Economica, the Journal of African Economies, and World Development.
 She also functions as a referee for several economic journals, such as the American Economic Review or the Quarterly Journal of Economics.
 She also served on the Social Sciences Jury for the Infosys Prize 2020.
 She was elected fellow of the American Academy of Arts and Sciences in 2019.